vstojkovic/bugle/README.md

-# BUGLE: Butt-Ugly Launcher for Exiles
+# BUGLE: Butt-Ugly Game Launcher for Exiles

 BUGLE is an unofficial, third-party game launcher for Funcom's videogame Conan Exiles.
 It aims to bring certain QOL features to players, at the expense of good looks and smooth user interface.